apache/arrow/docs/source/format/CanonicalExtensions.rst

   driver cannot know about all types in advance, as there may be extensions (e.g. PostGIS for geospatial functionality).

-  Beacuse the driver still has the raw bytes, it can use Unknown[Binary] to still return those bytes to the application, which may be able to parse the data itself.
-Unknown differentiates the column from an actual binary column and makes it clear that the value is unparsed.
+  Beacuse the driver still has the raw bytes, it can use Opaque[Binary] to still return those bytes to the application, which may be able to parse the data itself.
+Opaque differentiates the column from an actual binary column and makes it clear that the value is unparsed.

   An example of the extension metadata would be::